About this day

 The magic of oxygen Mike Batham and Rob James, Open University

-Expect a few flashes and bangs as some explosive mixtures are conjured up by Mike and Rob to illustrate the magic of oxygen.
+Expect a few flashes and bangs as some explosive mixtures are conjured up by Mike and Rob.
 We will look at the work of scientists such as Boyle, Newton and Priestley, and recreate some of their experiments in unusual ways.

 About Mike Batham and Rob James

-Dr Mike Batham is the laboratory manager for the Open Science on campus teaching laboratories and Dr Rob James is a Senior Lecturer in Chemistry and Staff Tutor at the Open University.
+Mike is the lab manager for Open Science on campus and Rob is a Senior Lecturer in Chemistry and Staff Tutor at the Open University.